Employer Contribution in Hong Kong

 Statutory holidays are the legal minimum under Hong Kong’s Employment Ordinance that employers must grant.
 General (gazetted/bank) holidays are the broader public list.
 However, many firms choose to observe them as an extra benefit to stay competitive.

-No. Only the statutory holidays are mandatory.
-However, whether you follow the full general holiday list, along with any additional holidays or premium pay, should be written in your contracts and staff handbook to avoid any confusion.
+In 2026, statutory holidays will increase to 15 days with the addition of Easter Monday.
+Whether you follow the full general holiday list (17 days) or just the statutory minimum, it should be clearly written in your contracts and staff handbook to avoid any confusion.

 Use the Average Daily Wages (ADW) method.
 It’s based on the preceding 12 months, including variable pay like commissions or allowances, and excludes unpaid periods.
 Many companies also use Employer of Record (EOR) and payroll services to make sure all calculations are accurate.